Frequently Asked Questions about DENARASE® & DENARASE® High Salt

 Are DENARASE® products tested for endotoxins?

-Yes, all batches for DENARASE® and DENARASE® High Salt must fulfill the specification set for endotoxin content (<0.25 EU/kU) prior product release.
-See also the DENARASE® Validation Guide for more details.
+Yes, all batches for DENARASE® and DENARASE® High Salt must fulfill the specification set for endotoxin content (< 0.25 EU/kU) prior product release.
+See also the Validation Guides for more details.

 Get in touch with our DENARASE® expert team!